-Step 2 - Import from Microsoft Visual Studio ApproachIf you have Microsoft Visual Studio (MSVC) projects/solutions already defined for your software, the easiest way to for specifying your source code and how to analyze it is to reuse those definitions.
-The Microsoft Visual Studio approach extracts the file and preprocessor flag information directly from the makefile, .dsp, .vcproj or .vcxproj file created by Visual Studio.
-For solutions (called workspaces prior to the .NET version), .dsw or .sln files are read.
+Step 2 - Import from Microsoft Visual Studio ApproachIf you are working with Microsoft Visual Studio and have an environment where you can compile your code, Extract from Makelog is the easiest and most precise approach for setting up your project.
+But if you can't compile but still have Microsoft Visual Studio (MSVC) projects/solutions already defined for your software, Import from Microsoft Visual Studio offers an easy way to specify your source code and how to analyze it.
+The Microsoft Visual Studio approach extracts the file and preprocessor flag information directly from the .vcxproj, .vcproj or .dsp file created by Visual Studio.
+For solutions (called workspaces prior to the .NET version), .sln or .dsw files are read.

 2a.
 Specify that you're adding a new data sourceOpen the Data Sources dialog (Project > Data Sources).
 To specify that you wish to add a new data source into the project rather than modify the settings for an existing data source, choose `+ new data source' under the Data Sources selector on the left side of the dialog.
 As this is a new project, and there are no existing data sources to modify, this is indeed the only choice available.